- Play video

 | Common Name | Sweet Rocket / Dame's Violet |

 - ❄️ Ammi Majus (Queen Anne's Lace): The Wild Look.
-The frothy white lace of Ammi Majus breaks up the solid purple of the Sweet Rocket, creating a light, airy, naturalistic meadow feel.
+The frothy white lace of Ammi Majus breaks up the solid purple clusters of the Sweet Rocket, creating a light, airy, naturalistic meadow feel that is alive with pollinators.

 - 🍋 Foxglove 'Primrose Yellow': The Woodland Contrast.
-Instead of standard purple foxgloves, pair the purple Hesperis with soft yellow Foxgloves.
-The yellow and purple are complementary colours, making both plants pop in the shade.
+Instead of standard purple foxgloves, pair the purple Hesperis with these soft yellow Foxgloves.
+Yellow and purple are complementary colours, making both plants pop in a shady corner.

 📅 Sowing & Flowering Calendar